Skip to main navigation Skip to content Skip to footer

 I was honored to give the keynote at the 43rd Annual Natural Hazards Research and Applications Workshop on July 9 in…

-Tags: Disaster recovery, Disaster Recovery Housing, Hurricane Harvey
+Tags: Disaster recovery, Hurricane Harvey

 Job announcement: Texas Houser Planner Analyst / Research Associate in Houston

-Uncategorized•by John Henneberger•Posted June 4, 2018
+Housing•by John Henneberger•Posted June 4, 2018

 Texas Housers has a immediate job opening for a Planner Analyst / Research Associate in our Houston office.
 DESCRIPTION This policy…